H-4 EAD FAQs

 These materials are provided solely for informational purposes and are not legal advice.
 Transmission of these materials is not intended to create, and receipt does not constitute, an attorney-client relationship.
 Readers should not act upon the information contained in these FAQs without first seeking advice from a qualified attorney.

-Who is eligible for H-4 Work Authorization under the final H-4 EAD rule?
+Who is eligible for H-4 EAD Work Authorization?

 There are only two types of H-4 spouses eligible for work authorization: